Fisheries management, aquaculture, and climate change

 We are already seeing the impacts of climate change on our land and sea, including both long-term gradual changes, and short term impacts such as extreme weather events.
 Both can affect the abundance and distribution of marine life, impacting how and what we grow and harvest from the sea.

-To ensure sustainable management and support the sectors' response to these changes, we aim to:
+We're working to ensure sustainable fisheries management and support the sector's response to climate changes.
+We aim to:

 - deliver research to understand and adapt to climate change in the marine environment

-- engage directly with fisheries and aquaculture stakeholders to understand impacts
+- engage directly with iwi and fisheries and aquaculture stakeholders on climate impacts

-- communicate clearly about the research we do and the fisheries management measures we take
+- communicate clearly about the research we do and engage on fisheries management options

-How climate change is affecting fisheries and aquaculture
+How climate change is already affecting fisheries and aquaculture

 We are already seeing the effects of climate change in our fisheries and aquaculture sectors.
 Examples include: